Sweet Corn Soup with Bacon and Potatoes

 • Add the remaining broth and the potatoes, cover, and cook at a simmer until the potatoes can be just barely pierced with a fork, about 15 to 20 minutes.

-4 cups corn broth, 1 pound new potatoes, cut into ½ inch cubes
+4 cups corn broth, 1 pound new potatoes

-• Turn off the heat, add the corn, and let the soup cool slightly.
+• Turn off the heat and let the soup cool slightly.
 Then carefully transfer about one half of the soup to a blender or food processor and puree until smooth.
 Return the puree to the soup pot.
 The soup can be held at this point, if necessary.

-• Turn the burner to low and add the chopped bacon, parsley, and cream, if using, to gently heat the soup through.
+• Turn the burner to low and add the corn kernels, parsley, and cream, if using.
+Gently heat the soup until warm.

 • Garnish with the reserved bacon and chopped green onions.
 Serve immediately.